VA disability compensation for PTSD

 Posttraumatic stress can happen after someone goes through a traumatic event such as combat, an assault, or a disaster.
 Most people have some stress reactions following trauma.
-But if the reactions don’t go away over time or they disrupt your life, you may have PTSD.
+But if the reactions don’t go away over time or they disrupt your life, you may have posttraumatic stress disorder (PTSD).
 Find out if you can get disability compensation or benefits if you have symptoms of PTSD.

 Whatever you’re struggling with—chronic pain, anxiety, depression, trouble sleeping, anger, or even homelessness—we can support you.
 Our Veterans Crisis Line is confidential (private), free, and available 24/7.

 To connect with a Veterans Crisis Line responder any time day or night:

 Can I get disability benefits from VA?